Toward Golden Pond B Case Study Solution

 • The menu of the organization does not have variety of food as the menu was restricted.

-• Cutting down of additional cost of ad.
+• Lowering of extra expense of ad.

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.